CiscoTestAutomation/unicon.plugins/docs/user_guide/services/nxos.rst

 addr                        Destination address
 proto                       protocol(ip/ipv6)
-count                       Number of pings to transmit src_add                     IP for source field in ping packet data_pat                    data pattern that would be used to perform ping. dest_end                    ending network 127 address dest_start                  beginning network 127 address
+count                       Number of pings to transmit src_addr                    IP for source field in ping packet data_pat                    data pattern that would be used to perform ping. dest_end                    ending network 127 address dest_start                  beginning network 127 address